-Fats support us to absorb and transport 'fat-soluble vitamins' around our body.
-These include Vitamin A, Vitamin D, Vitamin Eand Vitamin K.
+Fats support us in absorbing and transporting 'fat-soluble vitamins' around our bodies.
+These include Vitamin A, Vitamin D, Vitamin and Vitamin K.

 Fats are also an essential part of our body cells, and fat helps us to form healthy brain and nerve cells.
 When the number of calories we eat is low, our bodies can use fat to supply energy.
 Fat also provides a physical cushion to our major organs such as the heart and kidneys for protection.

 So, there we have it, fat can be helpful.
-But how can we sort the bad stuff from the good stuff?
+But how can we separate the bad stuff from the good stuff?

 Good fats are known as unsaturated fats.
 Firstly, this means these fats are usually liquid at room temperature (they are oils).

-But secondly, these are not associated with raised blood cholesterol, and therefore do not contribute to cardiovascular diseases, such as heart disease and stroke.
+Secondly, these are not associated with raised blood cholesterol and therefore do not contribute to cardiovascular diseases, such as heart disease and stroke.
 In moderation, some may even be beneficial.